Justin01Wu/others/aws/aws.md

 ### AutoScaling
 AutoScaling attempts to distribute instances evenly between the Availability Zones that are enabled for the user's AutoScaling group.
 Auto Scaling does this by attempting to launch new instances in the Availability Zone with the fewest instances.

+### Launch Template vs Launch Configuration
+Launch Templates is a new capability(since Nov 2017 ) that enables a new way to templatize your launch requests.
+Launch Templates streamline and simplify the launch process for Auto Scaling, Spot Fleet, Spot, and On-Demand instances.
+Launch Templates reduce the number of steps required to create an instance by capturing all launch parameters within one resource.
+This makes the process easy to reproduce

 ## SWF
 - Amazon SWF consists of a number of different types of programmatic features known as actors.
 Actors can be workflow starters, deciders, or activity workers.